qeewpi/quickbyte-prototype/README.md

 Sends the committed changes to the remote repository.

+# `git push -u origin main`

+Sends the committed changes to the remote repository, and sets the upstream branch to the `main` branch on the `origin` remote.
+This command will also set the current branch to track the remote branch, so that in the future you can simply use `git push` instead of `git push -u origin main`

 # `git branch <name>`

 Creates a new branch with the given name.